stevemussmann/admixturePipeline/README.md

     * [Options](#evaloptions)
     * [Outputs](#evaloutputs)

+For a full tutorial see the [example_files directory](https://github.com/stevemussmann/admixturePipeline/tree/master/example_files) in this repository.
+The remainder of this README file describes basic functions of AdmixPipe.

 # 1. admixturePipeline.py: <a name="admixturepipeline"></a>
 This module takes standard genotype data files (VCF or BED/PED) as input, conducts filtering according to user-specified parameters, performs all necessary file conversions, and finally executes Admixture on the filtered dataset according to user-specified parameters.